Illinois State Fair: History

 The Illinois State Fair, like many state fairs, moved during the first 40 years of its life, 1853–1892, from place to place.
 It was celebrated as far north as Freeport and as far south as Du Quoin.
 In 1894, the State of Illinois began to use a 156 acre parcel of land on the northern boundary of Springfield, which became the heart of the permanent Illinois State Fairgrounds.
 A grandstand and racetrack were built, and the first auto races were held at the Illinois State Fairgrounds Racetrack in 1910.
 The fairground site was expanded to its current 366 acre dimensions in 1924.

 During 1895, the Dome Building was constructed on the grounds.
 The building's huge glass dome, the world's second largest unsupported dome at 222 feet in diameter, had been part of the 1893 Chicago World's Fair.
 It was purchased for $69,000, taken down in Chicago and reassembled at the state fairgrounds.
 The building could accommodate 10,000 people and housed horticultural displays and National Guard offices.
 In 1917, about 1,500 soldiers waiting to go to war were temporarily housed in the Dome Building.
 On August 17, the building caught fire.
 Within 30 minutes after the fire was discovered, the huge glass dome came crashing down.
 At the time of the fire the building was valued at $300,000, but insured for only $20,000, and as a result, the remains of the building were later demolished.
 Apparently the soldiers were not to blame for the fire nor were any injured by it.
-Besides that year, there was also no fair in 1918.
+Besides that year, there was also no fair in 1918 because of the Spanish flu.